-Why Do I Always Wake Up 5 Minutes Before My Alarm Goes Off?
+Why Do I Wake Up Right Before My Alarm Goes Off?

 Because your body’s internal clock is just as good, if not better, than the contraption shrieking atop your nightstand.